-We provide essential support services uniquely designed for younger bowel cancer patients and their families via our confidential Helpline with telephone and email support, as well as a national Peer-to-Peer Support Network and Buddy Program.
+Bowel Cancer Australia provides essential support services uniquely designed for bowel cancer patients and their families via our confidential Helpline with telephone and email support, as well as a national Peer-to-Peer Support Network and Buddy Program.

-Our services are underpinned by an unrivalled range of information booklets and factsheets for patients and healthcare professionals, and world-first Bowel Cancer App.
+Our services are underpinned by an unrivalled range of information booklets and factsheets for patients and healthcare professionals.

 Bowel Cancer Australia's friendly team of Bowel Care Nurses are at hand to answer bowel cancer questions large and small.

 Whether you have symptoms and you don't know what to do; or if you have been diagnosed or have questions about treatment options.
 Whatever the reason, please don't hesitate to contact one of our friendly, trained Bowel Care Nurses.

 Our Bowel Care Nurses understand the needs of bowel cancer patients can be different, adding an extra layer of support to the trusted relationship patients have with their treating medical team at a very difficult time.